DataONEorg/ca/README.md

 1) install openssl on your machine

-2) Check out a working copy of the CA from the DataONE SVN repository
+2) Check out a working copy of the CA from the DataONE GitHub repository

 3) Mount the private key encrypted volume under /Volumes/DataONE